classner/generating_people/README.md

 * Edit the file `config.py` to set up the paths.
 * `tensorflow` or `tensorflow-gpu` in a version >=v1.1.0 (I did not want to add it to the requirements to force installation of the GPU or non-GPU version).
+* Only if you want to run pose estimation and 3D fitting to integrate new data into the dataset: set up the unite the people repository (https://github.com/classner/up) and adjust its path in `config.py`.

 The rest of the requirements is then automatically installed when running: